 Want to break up the dreary days of winter?
 Are your kids climbing the walls with boredom?
-With school holidays on the horizon, you may be looking for cold-weather activities you can enjoy with your children that deliver lots of fun for little cash.
+You may be looking for cold-weather activities you can enjoy with your children that deliver lots of fun for little cash.
 And the February long weekend will be here before you know it, when many Canadians will take a much-needed rest from work to focus on the importance of family and reconnect with their loved ones.

 “Family Day is a great opportunity for the whole family to beat the February blahs,” says Caroline Fernandez, a mother of 3 and the founder of parentclub.ca, a website dedicated to sharing fun and inexpensive things families can do together.
 “What makes Family Day special to us is that it’s a stress-free holiday.
 Unlike other ‘holidays,’ I don’t have to rush around buying presents or shush the kids while I make huge holiday meals.
 Family Day is truly a day off.”

 Family Day falls on the 2nd Monday in February in British Columbia and on the 3rd Monday in February in Alberta, Saskatchewan and Ontario.
 Also on the 3rd Monday, Prince Edward Islanders celebrate Islander Day, while Nova Scotians mark Heritage Day.

 Whatever the reason for the holiday, here are some ideas for thrifty fun that will keep your kids entertained indoors and out this winter: